foodfight/showz/whats-cookin/episode_16.md

 Congratulations!
 There are now over 500 cookbooks available on the community site.
 Sure, it's an arbitrary number but it is an exciting milestone.
 We announced passing the 400 cookbook milestone back in April so that's 100 new cookbooks in less than two months.

-Escape Studios Development recently published 6 new cookbooks on the Community site.
+18 Cookbooks have been added since the last Food Fight Show.

+We'll start with the 6 new cookbooks form Escape Studios Development.

 ### [mplayer](http://community.opscode.com/cookbooks/mplayer) v0.0.1 - [devesc](http://community.opscode.com/users/devesc)
   * Installs/Configures mplayer